Entangled Relationships: When Love Limits Growth

 See Autonomy in Romantic Relationships for more on this topic

-4. A Power Struggle
+4. Power Struggles

-The entanglement resist shared leadership.
+The entanglement resists shared leadership.
 Individuals constantly clamor for power, manipulating with impunity.
 Even requests for attention erupt into a power struggle.
 Sue Johnson, a clinical psychologist, researcher, professor, speaker, and a leading innovator in the field of psychotherapy and adult attachment, wrote, “we send out calls for connection tinged with anger and frustration because we do not feel confident and safe in our relationships.”
 She continues, “we wind up demanding rather than requesting, which often leads to power struggles rather than embraces” (Johnson, 2008).

 See Compromise for more on this topic

-5. Insecurity
+5. Relationship Insecurity

 Since the codependent relationship fails to provide basic needs of belonging, it magnifies insecurities.
 The healing benefits of emotional intimacy are missing.
 Instead couples must contend with unbridled jealousies and constant guessing about levels of commitment.
 Relationship insecurity, common to codependent relationships, interferes with open conversations.
 The insecure repress requests for unfulfilled needs.

 They tend to communicate in vague terms.
 The vagueness protects against flat out rejection.
-Rollo May wrote “people are often imprecise to protect themselves from being put down or rebuffed” (May, 1950).
+Rollo May wrote “people are often imprecise to protect themselves from being put down or rebuffed” (May, 2015).
 Both receiver and sender can rely on misunderstanding when the request remains unfulfilled.

 See Emotional Intimacy for more on this topic.

-6. No Validation
+6. Lack of Validation

 Entangled relationships limit each other, pulling the other down.
 Validation builds confidence through joyful recognition of growth.
 When entangled, couples fear growth leads to moving on.
 Instead of lifting through validation, entangled partners limit with fear.
 “No one could love you like me,” and “You don’t need to go back to school, let me take care of you.”